ajesujoba/UNIQORN/KGTEXT/README.md

 b) ```Extract Triples for the seed entities from WIKIDATA``` - No modification in this step also, run following the instructions as mentioned in the ReadMe for KG setup.
 However, it need not be re-run in case you have already run for the KG setup.

 c) ```Facts/Triples scoring with BERT``` - This step requires two modifications.
 First, the BERT model to be used in this step, needs to be updated.
-You need to download the BERT model `model3.bin` from <google drive link> and place (replace the `model3.bin` of KG setup if already present) it in the KG/TRIPLE_SCORER/BERT folder.
+You need to download the BERT model `model3.bin` from https://drive.google.com/file/d/1i901TbjejHw0mArcSGNG2DGpAzQC4nYW/view?usp=sharing and place (replace the `model3.bin` of KG setup if already present) it in the KG/TRIPLE_SCORER/BERT folder.
 Second, run the `scoreTriple_HYB.py` (also stored in KG/TRIPLE_SCORER folder) instead of scoreTriple.py.
 Re-run all the codes under this step following the ReadMe for KG setup.

 d) ```Answer Questions``` - No need to run this step.